LIVMARLI in the United States

 LIVMARLI can cause serious side effects, including:

-Changes in liver tests.
-Changes in certain liver tests are common in patients with Alagille syndrome but may worsen during treatment with LIVMARLI.
+Liver injury.
+Changes in certain liver tests are common in patients but may worsen during treatment with LIVMARLI.
 These changes may be a sign of liver injury and can be serious.
-Your health care provider should do blood tests before starting and during treatment to check your liver function.
+Your health care provider should do blood tests and physical exams before starting and during treatment to check your liver function.
 Tell your health care provider right away if you get any signs or symptoms of liver problems, including:

 • nausea or vomiting

-• skin or the white part of the eye turns yellow
+• your skin or the white part of the eye turns yellow

 • dark or brown urine